wangziyuan66/iterative-labeling-toolkit-bonito/README.md

 ## Major Contribution: 3-step sampling

-Our recent study demonstrated that compromised basecalling can be polished via an iterative workflow.
-Our workflow builds upon the community consensus that Bonito can achieve acceptable accuracy for generic basecalling tasks.
-We then polish the yielded sketch sequences by aligning them to the ground-truth reference.
-We next take polished sequences, and their nanopore sequencing readouts, as training data to update Bonito.
-To make our workflow more effective in polishing 3’ and 5’-ends, we further develop a 3-step sampling strategy for preparing training data.
-Specifically, we sample reads that are mapped to the 5’-end, the entire molecule and the 3’-end subsequently.
-Our strategy guarantees the candidate sequence to be evenly covered by training reads, and therefore promises to improve the basecalling of 3’ and 5’-ends
+Our study shows that compromised basecalling can be improved through an iterative workflow.
+To enhance polishing at the 3’ and 5’ ends, which is crucial for short reads, we developed a 3-step sampling strategy.
+Reads are sampled from the 5’ end, the full molecule, and the 3’ end, ensuring even coverage and better basecalling at both termini.

 # Installation